hidup-bangkit-capstone-2023/Rahayoo-App/README.md

 # Rahayoo-App

 This is the Rahayoo-App repository for the Rahayoo Bangkit Capstone 2023 project.
-The repository contains the code for the Rahayoo mobile application, developed using Kotlin.
+The repository contains the code for the Rahayoo mobile application.

 ## About